People > Faculty & Postdoctoral associates

 Jose A. León, Ph.D.

-is a Visiting Scholar from Spain.
+was a Visiting Scholar from Spain.
 He is a Professor in the Department of Psychology at the Autónoma University of Madrid.
 Dr. León teaches courses in cognitive mechanisms of Language and Discourse Comprehension, Knowledge Acquisition and Reading Processes in text comprehension.
 His primary interests are in the cognitive mechanisms underlying language comprehension and discourse, inferences, causality, mental representations and reading.
 His current research is focused on fMRI studies in processing of backward/forward inferences and causal cognition.

 León, J.A., Olmos, R., Escudero, Cañas, J.J. & Salmerón, L. (in press).
 Assessing Short Summaries With Human Judgments Procedure and Latent Semantic Analysis in narrative and expository texts.
 Behavioral Research Methods, Instruments, & Computers Journal.